pirate/china-vpn/wp-content/plugins/apocalypse-meow/readme.txt

 3. Browser (this is self-reported, so take it with a grain of salt)
 4. Status (e.g. success or failure)

-= The kitten graphic is stupid and unprofessional.
-Can I change the Apocalypse page? =

-Yes, you can change both the page title and content via the Settings > Apocalypse Meow page.

 = What do the different log-in statuses mean on the Log-in History page? =

 * Success: the log-in was successful;